 Most of us have a fairly good idea of what metrics are, and what they mean to the success of a call center.
 Yet, our teams keep tracking the wrong numbers month on month — numbers that can be improved upon for their own sake but do not really add any value to the bottom line.
 In contrast, we may be tracking the right call center metrics but along with too many other numbers leading to analysis paralysis.

 How do we find out if we are on the right track or not?

-One of the basic checks and, a best practice to begin with, is to ensure that our call center metrics are call center KPIs too.
+One best practice to begin with, is to ensure that our call center metrics are call center KPIs too.